Skip to main content

 Primary use caseML engineers monitoring LLM applications and chatbots in productionMicrosoft deploying AI systems within its own cloud services

-Target userML Engineers, Data Scientists, LLM ResearchersIndividuals, Teams exploring AI tools
+Target userML Engineers, Data Scientists, LLM ResearchersEnterprise IT Leaders, AI Infrastructure Teams, Large-Scale Deployment Projects

 Not ideal forRequires technical setup and infrastructure knowledge to deploy, Documentation could be more comprehensive for complex use cases, Community support smaller than commercial ML monitoring platformsLimited public information about specific capabilities or roadmap, Unclear pricing and availability for external enterprise customers, Primarily an internal Microsoft initiative with undefined external scope